-Penile Sheaths, also known as Penis Pouches, is a popular and effective alternative to absorbent pads for many men.
-They fit over the penis like a condom and are attached by a tube to a drainage bag and can be used during the day and during the night.
-Penile Sheaths are also sometimes called condom catheters, uridomes or external catheters.
+Penile Sheaths are an effective and popular way to manage urinary incontinence in men.
+Also known as Penis Pouches, Urinary Sheaths, condom catheters, uridomes or external catheters, they are an alternative to absorbent pads.
+They fit over the penis like a condom and are attached by a tube to a drainage bag (usually worn around the leg) and can be used during the day and during the night.

 Penile Sheath lengths and sizes